nats-io/nats.rb/README.md

 ### Auto discovery

-Starting from release `0.8.0` of the gem, the client also auto discovers new nodes announced by the server as they attach to the cluster.
+The client also auto discovers new nodes announced by the server as they attach to the cluster.
 Reconnection logic parameters such as time to back-off on failure and max attempts apply the same to both discovered nodes and those defined explicitly on connect:

 ```ruby
 opts = {